alysnow/plotly-challenge/README.md

 Below is an overview of the Belly Button Diversity Dashboard which contains all the interactive charts which explores the dataset.

+The Dashboard can be accessed at the following [link] (https://alysnow.github.io/plotly-challenge/).

 ![dashboard.PNG](images/dashboard.PNG)